-The proper response: DMs are tricky, because whoever is DMing you can see that you have seen what they sent — or that you have been on Instagram or Twitter but haven’t bothered to open their message.
+The proper response: DMs are tricky because whoever is DMing you can see that you have seen what they sent — or that you have been on Instagram or Twitter but have not bothered to open their message.
 “Don’t leave someone hanging too long, as it can get personal,” says Howell, who adheres to a 24-hour time frame when answering DMs.
 If you’re swamped, she says, “at least send an emoji!”

 The situation: Your friend and her ex had a nasty breakup, but he just posted the cutest picture of his dog (or, perhaps, himself).
 Is it ever OK to like or comment?